AdaptiveConsulting/ReactiveTraderCloud/src/cypress/cypress/README.md

 8. If you want to run the test in terminal, please hit `npx cypress run --spec <path to feature file> --browser chrome`

-9. To run test using command line, please use `npm run tests`
+9. To run test using npm command line, please use `npm run test:cmd`

-9. Cucumber Report Integration is in progress currently.